jakemcc/jakemccrary.com/source/_posts/2019-01-23-how-to-display-a-message-to-all-tmux-clients.markdown

 /dev/ttys006: 0 [78x42 xterm-256color] (utf8)
 ```

-Cool.
-What we care about is the parts that look like `/dev/ttys002`.
-At first I used `cut` to grab those values but then I dug a bit deeper into the `tmux` manpage.
+What we care about are the parts that look like `/dev/ttys002`.
+At first I used `cut` to grab these values but then I dug a bit deeper into the `tmux` manpage.

-It turns out, you can specify a format to `tmux list-clients`.
-If you run `tmux list-clients -F "#{client_name}"` it gives only the output we care about.
+It turns out that you can specify a format to `tmux list-clients`.
+Running `tmux list-clients -F "#{client_name}"` gives us the output we care about.

 ```
 $ tmux list-clients -F "#{client_name}"